By Kazuo Ishiguro

 I got kind of deep into themes above, but it is also a very engrossing character study and mystery of sorts.
 We get extensive flashbacks to Banks’ childhood with his parents in Shanghai, but after their disappearance, he is sent to live with an aunt in England, where he is determined to become a famous detective, a la Sherlock Holmes.
 It becomes clear that in this fiction, such famous detectives do exist, and Banks succeeds over time in becoming one.
 This formational part of the book is very odd, with his increasingly renowned cases being referenced without any context.
 It did a good job of establishing the character, while clueing in the reader that this book would not be about tidy solutions to discrete mysteries.

 The tension builds gradually as Banks slowly circles around investigating his parents’ disappearance and the international atmosphere gradually shifts from relief over the end of ‘The Great War’ to amorphous dread that things might not be quite so settled after all.
 Ishiguro does a marvelous job of ramping up the tension, slowly at first and then exponentially faster to a quite frankly dizzying climactic crescendo.
-I wondered if perhaps some of the final reveals were a bit too melodramatic, but of course that thought led me right back to the novel’s them of society ignoring extreme violence and corruption as being ‘unrealistic’.
+I wondered if perhaps some of the final reveals were a bit too melodramatic, but of course that thought led me right back to the novel’s theme of society ignoring extreme violence and corruption as being ‘unrealistic’.